It’s not a daunting task at all. Learn how to file your income taxes in Portugal and learn more about the legal system!

 Let’s also not forget that Portugal has tax treaties with many countries to avoid double taxation.
 These agreements ensure you don’t end up in a tricky situation where you’re paying taxes on the same income in Portugal and your home country.

 During the first few years of your stay, and also prior to your relocation, you will have to deal with a lot of complicated bureaucracy.
-To avoid legal mishaps, hire an experienced accountant from Viv Europe to help you with how to file your income taxes in Portugal.
+To avoid mishaps, hire an experienced accountant from Viv Europe to help you with how to file your income taxes in Portugal.

 Who pays income tax in Portugal?

-Let’s get a few things straight before you learn how to file income taxes in Portugal.
+Let’s get a few things straight before you learn how to file personal income taxes in Portugal.
 The first step is knowing who has to pay income taxes.
 Let’s define the two categories for you:

 • Residents: If you live in Portugal for more than 183 days or have a permanent home there, you are a tax resident.
 You must report and pay taxes on your worldwide income as a resident.
 This includes income earned in Portugal and abroad.